 Key Takeaways

-New Safety Measures and Inspections: The Condo 3.0 law requires condo buildings three stories or higher to undergo Structural Integrity Reserve Studies every ten years, starting at either 25 or 30 years old depending on their proximity to the coast.
+✅ New Safety Measures and Inspections: The Condo 3.0 law requires condo buildings three stories or higher to undergo Structural Integrity Reserve Studies every ten years, starting at either 25 or 30 years old depending on their proximity to the coast.
 These studies identify necessary repairs and enforce regular inspections for long-term safety.
+If a building’s 2025 budget is adopted after January 1, 2025, boards cannot waive or reduce funding for reserves – full compliance is required by the 2026 budget cycle.

-Increased Transparency for Owners: Condos with 25 units or more must create webpages displaying important documents like bylaws, budgets, and contractor lists by October 1, 2024.
-This move aims to keep owners well-informed and reduce misuse of funds through greater transparency.
+✅ Increased Transparency for Owners: Condos with 25 units or more must create webpages displaying important documents like bylaws, budgets, and contractor lists by October 1, 2024.
+Associations with 25+ units now must launch an accessible online platform by January 1, 2026, with expanded recordkeeping requirements including emails, invoices, permits, and documentation of board training.

-Mandatory Training for Management: The new law mandates that condo managers complete four hours of education on association management.
-Board members also need to finish an educational curriculum within one year or ninety days of appointment/election, ensuring responsible governance.
+✅ Mandatory Training for Management: The new law mandates that condo managers complete four hours of education on association management.
+Board members also need to finish an educational curriculum within one year or within 90 days of appointment/election, ensuring responsible governance.
+All board members now must also complete one hour of continuing education each year.

-Stricter Oversight and Enforcement: HB 1021 grants the Department of Business and Professional Regulation $7.5 million annually to hire staffers for stricter enforcement actions against mismanagement or corruption in condos.
+✅ Stricter Oversight and Enforcement: HB 1021 grants the Department of Business and Professional Regulation (DBPR) $7.5 million annually to hire staffers for stricter enforcement actions against mismanagement or corruption in condos.
 This includes criminal penalties for kickbacks, fraudulent voting activities, and withholding records.
+DBPR’s authority has been expanded to include attending board meetings as observers, and enhanced conflict-of-interest rules have been instituted.

-Implementation Timeline: Most provisions take effect on July 1, 2024.
-Some transparency requirements start on October 1, giving associations time to adapt while aiming to prevent future incidents similar to the Surfside collapse by implementing essential changes efficiently.
+✅ Implementation Timeline: Most provisions take effect on July 1, 2024.
+Some transparency requirements start on October 1, giving associations time to adapt while aiming to prevent future incidents similar to the Surfside collapse.
+Additional deadlines have been clarified, including the new online record posting requirement effective January 1, 2026.

 Brief overview of the Surfside tragedy and the need for condo law reform